jwhite37/csc253Project/README.md

 Tools
 =============

-`Step 1` of the project will involve programming in Python some Objects to hold our processed data.
+-`Step 1` of the project will involve programming in Python some Objects to hold our processed data.
-`Step 2` making use of the JSON python library and CoRoutines to parse out the data into the groupings that we're looking for.
+-`Step 2` making use of the JSON python library and CoRoutines to parse out the data into the groupings that we're looking for.
-`Step 3` we'll make use of Python to iterate over the created objects to do analysis on the number of submissions, run them and determine if there is a series of errors to complete code for each user.
+-`Step 3` we'll make use of Python to iterate over the created objects to do analysis on the number of submissions, run them and determine if there is a series of errors to complete code for each user.
-`Step 4` graphviz can potentially be used here, along with the creation of a GUI to 'step' through the code segments for each user.
+-`Step 4` graphviz can potentially be used here, along with the creation of a GUI to 'step' through the code segments for each user.

 Learning Objectives
 =============